ziad-atef/Embedded-systems-design-questions/Final2020/README.md

 </details>

+# Assumptions
+- The seven segment display is used to show the required temperature.
 # System Intended Behavior
 - The fan operates on the specified speed.
 - The compressor is always on when the AC is on.